jesslearns017/airbnb_reviews/MEDIUM_ARTICLE.md

 ## What's Next: Future Enhancements

-This is just the beginning.
-Here's what I'm planning to add:
+**UPDATE: Part 2 is now live!** ✅ Read [Part 2: Adding AI-Powered Semantic Search](link-to-part-2) to see how I added OpenAI embeddings for context-aware search in 90 minutes for $0.01.

-- **Semantic Search with OpenAI Embeddings** - Context-aware search beyond keywords
+**Still on the roadmap:**
 - **Multi-language Support** - Analyze reviews in different languages
 - **Trend Prediction** - ML model to forecast sentiment patterns
 - **Custom Dataset Upload** - Let users analyze their own review data
 - **Real-time Analysis** - WebSocket integration for live processing

-Stay tuned for Part 2 of this series! 🚀
+Stay tuned for more! 🚀

 ---